Elon, North Carolina

 In this chapter, we come to a different David than the David we talk about in church.
 Here we see, not David the saint, but David the sinner.
 We see David the adulterer.
 We see David the murderer, the cold-blooded killer.
 We see David the liar and David the deceiver.
 We see David the hypocrite.

 In this chapter, David is NOT the hero.
 He is the villain.
 It is a different David than we are used to seeing.

 We think of David the great giant killer.
 We think of David, great man of faith.
 We think of David as a man after God’s own heart.
 We think of David as “God’s anointed.”
 He was an anointed king.

 We think of the writer of Scripture.
 David wrote the best devotional book of all-time.
 He wrote the Book of Psalms.
-He was the one who wrote Psalm 23 (“The Lord is My Shepherd”).
+He was the one who wrote “The Lord is My Shephard” in Psalm 23.
 In II Samuel 11, we see a different side to David.
-David does not even look like the same man.
+This David does not even look like the same man.

 The David we learned about in church was a godly, spiritual man.
 He wrote Scripture under the inspiration of the Holy Spirit.
 This David wrote a letter to have a man killed in cold blood, like he is a member of the mafia.

 He doesn’t kill him himself.
 He gets hit men, professional killers, to do the job.
 This was calculated.
 It was premeditated.
 The same person did both.
 It sounds like they are almost two completely different people

 The David we learned about in church had compassion on people.
 He had compassion on handicapped people and people with disabilities (Mephibosheth).
 He forgave his enemies.
 When he finally got a chance to kill crazy the demon-possessed Saul who had been tormenting him for years, he refused to do it.